JourneySculptor/translation_app/README.md

      }
   ```
 2. **Advanced Error Handling** (Medium Priority):
-  Improve responses for malformed requests.
+  Improve error responses for malformed or unsupported requests.
+This includes detailed error messages and HTTP status codes for edge cases.
 3. **OAuth2 Integration** (Medium Priority):
-  Enable third-party app connections.
+  Implement OAuth2 authentication to allow integration with third-party applications, enhancing compatibility and security.
 4. **Speech-to-Text Integration** (Low Priority):
-  Extend functionality with audio processing for more versatile use cases.
+  Extend the service with speech-to-text functionality to support audio-based translations, expanding the application’s use cases.

 ---